-Even at the age of 74, Simon’s still innovating, teaming up with hot young Italian producer Clap!Clap! for three tracks, as well as using Harry Partch’s instruments that were built for the micro-tonal scale (Partch used 43 tones in an octave instead of the usual 12 of Western music).
-‘Wristband’ tells the story of a musician locked out of his own gig, who suddenly goes into a diatribe about inequality.
+Even at the age of 74, Simon’s still innovating on Stranger to Stranger.
+He teams up with young Italian producer Clap!Clap! for three tracks, as well as using Harry Partch’s instruments that were built for the micro-tonal scale (Partch used 43 tones in an octave instead of the usual 12 of Western music).
+‘Wristband’ tells the story of a musician locked out of his own gig, who launches into a diatribe about inequality.

-Simon teams up with veteran British producer Brian Eno, who adds atmospheric washes to Simon’s thoughtful songs.
-Highlights include the hymn like ‘Wartime Prayers’ and the lovely ‘Father and Daughter’, originally featured on The Wild Thornberrys.
+Simon teams up with veteran British producer Brian Eno for Surprise.
+Eno adds atmospheric washes behind Simon’s thoughtful songs.
+Highlights include the hymn-like ‘Wartime Prayers’ and the lovely ‘Father and Daughter’, originally featured on The Wild Thornberrys.

-Hearts and Bones was originally intended as a Simon and Garfunkel album, in the wake of the pair’s successful live reunion in 1981, but Garfunkel failed to complete his vocals on time.
+Hearts and Bones was planned as a Simon and Garfunkel album, in the wake of the pair’s successful live reunion in 1981.
+Garfunkel failed to complete his vocals on time, so Simon released it as a solo record.
 Hearts and Bones is inconsistent, with throwaways like ‘Cars Are Cars’, but the best work includes some of Simon’s most stunning songs; ‘Train in the Distance’, about his first marriage, and the title track, detailing his relationship with Carrie Fisher.

-Coming after the grandeur of Simon and Garfunkel’s Bridge Over Troubled Water, Paul Simon’s debut album was a stripped back affair, low key and personal.
+Following the grandeur of Simon and Garfunkel’s Bridge Over Troubled Water, Paul Simon’s debut album is a stripped-back affair, low key and personal.
 Simon’s experimenting with world music, like the early adoption of reggae on ‘Mother and Child Reunion’ and the Andean interludes of ‘Duncan’.
-There’s also the low key acoustic ‘Peace Like A River’, an overlooked gem in a deep catalogue.
+There’s also the low key, acoustic ‘Peace Like A River’, an overlooked gem in a deep catalogue.

-Simon’s second post-Simon and Garfunkel album is sometimes dismissed as too soft and easy listening, but I think it’s wide reaching and jam-packed with highlights.
+Simon’s second post-Simon and Garfunkel album is sometimes dismissed as too soft and easy listening, but it’s eclectic and jam-packed with highlights.
 The elegant anti-Nixon protest of ‘American Tune’, the gospel of ‘Loves Me Like A Rock’, the New Orleans ‘Take Me To The Mardi-Gras’, and the lush Quincy Jones arrangement of ‘Something So Right’ are all among Simon’s best solo songs.

 Paul Simon rekindled a flagging career and introduced South African musicians, then isolated by apartheid, to the world with 1986’s Graceland.
 Even without the novelty of the sound, it’s filled with great songs like ‘The Boy In The Bubble’, ‘Diamonds on the Soles of Her Shoes’, and ‘Under African Skies’.
 Simon’s musical heroes, The Everly Brothers, provide backing vocals for the title track.

-With Simon turning 77 this year, and recently announcing his last tour, it’s unclear if he’ll have the opportunity to add much further to his excellent catalogue, but together with his five albums in tandem with Art Garfunkel, he’s left an excellent series of albums.
+With Simon turning 77 this year and recently announcing his last tour, it’s unclear if he’ll have the opportunity to add much further to his excellent catalogue, but along with his five albums with Art Garfunkel, he’s left an excellent legacy.
 Agree?
 Disagree?
 Do you have a favourite Paul Simon solo album?